 Overall deployment flow

-Now, let’s walk through building a dev → stg → prd deployment pipeline for a Cloud Run service app named hello-app
+Now, let’s walk through building a dev → stg → prd deployment pipeline for a Cloud Run service app named hello-app, exploring Cloud Deploy’s mechanics, recommended setup practices, and design considerations.

 Note that the Terraform code snippets in this article are abbreviated.
 Refer to the sample code for complete and functional examples.